 In addition to provenance data, SBOMs, and vulnerability scan reports, other types of metadata such as SAST and code review reports can also be created, for organizational and regulatory compliance.

 Metadata provides useful information, but how can the metadata itself be trusted?
 In a real-life audit, an independent auditor reviews information and produces a report to attest to the accuracy and reliability of the information.
 Similarly, in a software supply chain an attestation is signed metadata that is produced by a trusted person or system.
 In a secure software supply chain, the build system signs metadata like provenance data, vulnerability scan reports, and SBOMs to produce attestations.

 Code and image signing can be thought of as a type of basic attestation.
 Signing a software package or container image simply means some trusted entity attests to its integrity.
 However, signing does not provide any additional guarantees to consumers.
 Hence, it’s more meaningful to sign metadata that can be used to inspect and verify information about the software.
 The attestations can be used by consumers to establish trust for the software system.

 Artifacts, metadata, and attestations are produced by the build system.
 But how should consumers use this information and enforce software supply chain security for their organizations?

-Policies are the answer to that question, and the final step in a secure software supply chain.
+Policies are the answer to that question, and the final step for Kubernetes supply chain security.
 Policies help automate and address the challenge of verifying build information such as attestations.

 For example, an image verification policy can declare what an organization requires for any image that is deployed into its production environment.
 Here is an example: